jimbobbennett/smart-garden-ornaments/days/2-connect.md

 1:t:25
 ```

-This would be from a device with code `1` which will be used to get the actual IoT Central device ID, and contain a temperature value of 25°C which will be sent as a number.
+This would be from a device with code `1` which will be used to get the actual IoT Central device ID, and contain a temperature value of 25°C.

 > You can read more on how this works in the [how telemetry is sent from a micro:bit to IoT Central architecture guide](../architecture-guides/how-telemetry-gets-to-iot-central.md).